TristanOther/EZ-Media-Queue/README.md

 ## How to use:
 ### Installation:
 To use this project, simply download the ml.py file from this repository and run it using Python.
-This project currently requires Python 3 and the PySimpleGUI library are installed to use.
-When run, the program will open its GUI, and is ready to use.
+This project currently requires that Python3 and the PySimpleGUI library are installed to use.
+When run, the program will open its GUI and is ready to use.

 ![Image highlighting GUI elements so they can be explained below.](https://github.com/TristanOther/EZ-Media-Queue/blob/main/Misc/Images/example.png)
 The above image highlights the important UI sections of this application.
 Below I'll explain each section and what it does.